 - Delay social security by using other taxable sources of income first

 A simple approach is to briefly consider whether each of the strategies might be available and appropriate, then list a short advantage and disadvantage of each.
 Based on these preliminary analysis, it is then possible to begin ranking the possibilities in terms of their cost/benefit and the net impact on tax savings and overall financial planning.
 The illustration above identifies these results as “WHAT YOU SHOULD FOCUS ON”.

-The only way to prepare a useful tax strategy forecast of results is to actually prepare a pro-forma tax return calculation using the best available information at the time of the analysis.
-We know that anyone who chooses to focus on a goal of reducing taxes will ultimately be successful in achieving savings.
+The best way to prepare a useful tax strategy forecast of results is to prepare a pro-forma tax return calculation using the best available information at the time of the analysis.
+Fortunately, our software makes that easy to do for our clients today.